huggingface/transformers/docs/source/en/perf_train_cpu_many.md

 # Efficient Training on Multiple CPUs

 When training on a single CPU is too slow, we can use multiple CPUs.
-This guide focuses on PyTorch-based DDP enabling distributed CPU training efficiently.
+This guide focuses on PyTorch-based DDP enabling distributed CPU training efficiently on [bare metal](#usage-in-trainer) and [Kubernetes](#usage-in-kubernetes).

 ## Intel® oneCCL Bindings for PyTorch